jing1tian/franky/README.md

 # Recover from errors
 robot.recover_from_errors()

-# Set velocity, acceleration and jerk to 5% of the maximum
+# Set velocity, acceleration, and jerk to 5% of the maximum
 robot.relative_dynamics_factor = 0.05

 # Alternatively, you can define each constraint individually